-Just like in people, chickens can experience diarrhea for a host of reasons.
-Sometimes, the chicken diarrhea will pass before you are able to identify why they had it in the first place.
-If your hen has persistent diarrhea, however, you should ascertain the root cause of it in order to treat it properly.
-Some common reasons for chicken diarrhea are:
+Like people, chickens can have diarrhea for many reasons.
+Sometimes, the chicken diarrhea will pass before you can specify why they had it in the first place.
+Yet, if your flock has constant diarrhea, you should verify its root cause to treat it properly.
+Some typical reasons for chicken diarrhea are:

 - Poor flock management

 Chicken diarrhea can typically result from errors or neglect regarding how the flock is managed.
 If birds are kept too closely together or without adequate ventilation, space, and access to the outdoors, they can suffer the effects of heat stress.
 A sign of heat stress is chicken diarrhea.